IEA Tango

 Politically, the IEA is burning its candles on both sides in order to get international de jure recognition.
 It will be impossible until the IEA ceases to support the internationally notorious and outlawed TTP.

-Strategically, TTP is the mother organization of ISKP, and TTP’s relations with the East Turkestan Islamic Movement (ETIM) are glaringly obvious to China.
+Strategically, TTP serves as the mother organization of ISKP.
+TTP’s relations with the East Turkestan Islamic Movement (ETIM) are glaringly obvious to China.
 According to ground reports, TTP and ETIM are strengthening their interpersonal relationships in Badakhshan through marriages.
 As a result, supporting TTP is synonymous with supporting ISKP and ETIM.

-Economically, until and unless the menace of TTP is eliminated from Afghanistan, Foreign Direct Investment (FDI) may remain a pipe dream of the IEA regime.
-Furthermore, significant investors such as China and Russia are hesitant to invest in Afghanistan due to the TTP’s long-standing ties with the ETIM and the ISKP.
+Economically, until and unless the menace of TTP is eliminated from Afghanistan, Foreign Direct Investment (FDI) may remain a pipe dream for the current Afghan regime.
+Significant investors such as China and Russia are hesitant to invest in Afghanistan.
+They are deterred by the TTP’s long-standing ties with the ETIM and the ISKP.
 When the IEA retook Kabul, for example, the TTP and ETIM conducted meetings in Afghanistan’s Nuristan province.

-In conclusion, it must be asserted that Afghanistan and Pakistan find themselves constrained by the geographical determinism that predisposes them to particular security concerns, consequently engendering a shared security paradigm.
-The manifestation of insecurity within one state is inherently interdependent upon the experience of insecurity within the other state, thereby necessitating the earnest attentiveness of the incumbent regime of Afghanistan, namely the Islamic Emirates of Afghanistan (IEA), to the predicament presented by the TTP.
-Failure to address this predicament in a resolute manner could engender a condition whereby neither Afghanistan nor Pakistan can progress toward the attainment of economic prosperity.
+In conclusion, Afghanistan and Pakistan find themselves constrained by geographical determinism that predisposes them to particular security concerns.
+This situation engenders a shared security paradigm.
+The manifestation of insecurity in one state inherently depends on the experience of insecurity in the other state.
+Consequently, the Islamic Emirates of Afghanistan (IEA) must attentively address the predicament presented by the TTP.
+If the IEA fails to address this issue resolutely, neither Afghanistan nor Pakistan will progress toward economic prosperity.

 The views expressed in this article are the author’s own.
 They do not necessarily reflect the editorial policy of the South Asia Times.